 UNIT 1: Foundational Concepts in Security (25)

-Competences:
+Competences: a,g

 Content Generales Goals

 CIA (Confidentiality, Integrity, Availability) Concepts of risk, threats, vulnerabilities, and attack vectors Authentication and authorization, access control (mandatory vs. discretionary) Concept of trust and trustworthiness Ethics (responsible disclosure) Analyze the tradeoffs of balancing key security properties (Confidentiality, Integrity, Availability) [Familiarity] Describe the concepts of risk, threats, vulnerabilities and attack vectors (including the fact that there is no such thing as perfect security) [Familiarity] Explain the concepts of authentication, authorization, access control [Familiarity] Explain the concept of trust and trustworthiness [Familiarity] Recognize that there are important ethical issues to consider in computer security, including ethical issues associated with fixing or not fixing vulnerabilities and disclosing or not disclosing vulnerabilities [Familiarity]

 Readings: W and L (2014)

+Competences: a,g,h

+ontent Generales Goals

-Generales Goals Describe the principle of least privilege and isolation as applied to system design [Familiarity] Summarize the principle of fail-safe and deny-by-default [Familiarity] Discuss the implications of relying on open design or the secrecy of design for security.
-[Familiarity] Explain the goals of end-to-end data security [Familiarity] Discuss the benefits of having multiple layers of defenses [Familiarity] For each stage in the lifecycle of a product, describe what security considerations should be evaluated.
-[Familiarity] Describe the cost and tradeoffs associated with designing security into a product [Familiarity] Describe the concept of mediation and the principle of complete mediation [Familiarity] Be aware of standard components for security operations, instead of re-inventing fundamentals operations [Familiarity] Explain the concept of trusted computing including trusted computing base and attack surface and the principle of minimizing trusted computing base [Familiarity] Discuss the importance of usability in security mechanism design [Familiarity] Describe security issues that arise at boundaries between multiple components.
-[Familiarity] Identify the different roles of prevention mechanisms and detection/deterrence mechanisms [Familiarity]
+Least privilege and isolation Fail-safe defaults Open design End-to-end security Defense in depth (e.g., defensive programming, layered defense) Security by design Tensions between security and other design goals Complete mediation Use of vetted security components Economy of mechanism (reducing trusted computing base, minimize attack surface) Usable security Security composability Prevention, detection, and deterrence Describe the principle of least privilege and isolatic as applied to system design [Familiarity] Summarize the principle of fail-safe and deny-by default [Familiarity] Discuss the implications of relying on open design of the secrecy of design for security.
+[Familiarity] Explain the goals of end-to-end data security [Familiarity] Discuss the benefits of having multiple layers of defenses [Familiarity] For each stage in the lifecycle of a product, describe what security considerations should be evaluated [Familiarity] Describe the cost and tradeoffs associated with designing security into a product [Familiarity] Describe the concept of mediation and the princip of complete mediation [Familiarity] Be aware of standard components for security operations, instead of re-inventing fundamentals operations [Familiarity] Explain the concept of trusted computing including trusted computing base and attack surface and the principle of minimizing trusted computing base [Familiarity] Discuss the importance of usability in security medianism design [Familiarity] Describe security issues that arise at boundaries between multiple components.
+[Familiarity]